How to Sell a House from Out of State: Long-Distance Guide

 Work relocation

-Top Florida real estate agent Dave Gaudreau says one of the more common reasons for an out-of-state sale is a corporate relocation.
-In 2023, almost 11% of movers relocated for work or because of a job transfer.
+Top Florida real estate agent Dave Gaudreau says corporate relocation is one of the more common reasons for an out-of-state sale.
+According to the U.S. Census, 23% of movers relocated for a new job or job transfer in 2023 — half a million more than in the previous year.

 For those employees who still need to be tied to one location, your employer may ask you to relocate, often without much notice.
 That’s especially common among members of the military, Gaudreau says.